hmdc/h2/doc/design.md

   * For small installations, instances can assume both roles.
 * Once the Vagrant image has been created, it will be tested with a sample application in a sample VirtualBox cluster to determine whether updating the base image in production will have any negative affects.
 * If successful, Vagrant will update the image in NERC, such that any new deployments will use new virtual machine images.
 * Should we assume that every customers environment should also be rebuilt upon image update?
-It would be ideal, but perhaps difficult to accomplish without customer involvement in the process. [^todo-should-images-update-clusters]
+Yes [^todo-should-images-update-clusters]

 ### Pipeline B: Development and testing new features